BrooklynHall/Midterm-CMSE-Hall/README.md

 From the ida/eda we see the trend of year and time, where time goes down and improvements are made gradually over time, dipping a little in 2009.
 We see that there is a gender aspect to the sport that is decreasing over time, women are slowly catching up to men (particularly Katie Ledecky).
 There were some outlier times that were from the old Olympic data (1920's or so) that were removed.
-We ended up removing some of the outliers via IQR (although most wouldn't matter much anyways).
 We see that faster events have actually tended to improve faster than longer distance races, mostly due to technique changes.

 For preprocessing we imported a ton of data in through csv, then handled some missing data by testing through 10% missing simulations and ended up using forward fill imputation (which seemed to work the best).
-We removed outliers that had over a 1.5X range in time.
+We removed outliers that had over a 1.5X IQR range in time.
 We also standardized the time to seconds so we could see all the data together.
 The data merge was a big part of this, as both our datasets were labeled differently and handled times/names/events differently.